pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 For information about the three different types of workloads, see [workload types](../workloads/workload-types.hbs.md).

-For information about the ports parameter, see [`server`-specific Workload parameters](../workloads/server.hbs.md#-server-specific-workload-parameters).
+For information about the ports parameter, see [server-specific Workload parameters](../workloads/server.hbs.md#-server-specific-workload-parameters).

 ## service-bindings